bkw777/ATF150x_uDEV/programming.md

 ### atmisp
 Runs ATMISP in the wine_atmel environment.
-You need to have a JED file first, created by `cupl file.pld`
-or by Quartus-II-13.0 then POF2JED

 ### oprg
 Runs openocd with options to use a FT232R or FT232H programmer to program a ATF150x target device with an SVF file.
-You have to create the SVF file manually with ATMISP.
 Usage, args in ay order:
  2 | \*1502\* - ATF1502xxx
  4 | \*1504\* - ATF1504xxx